SL1: THE INWARD JOURNEY OF FAITH

 The Enneagram is a unique model of understanding human behavior that is based in ancient wisdom and informed by contemporary psychology.
 It identifies nine personality types as different ways of understanding and responding to the world, thus offering a path for deeper self-awareness and greater love of self and others.
 We will explore the three “centers of intelligence” and the nine expressions of personality found within them.
 This workshop will be helpful for those who are new to the Enneagram, as well as those who have already been introduced to it but want to expand their understanding.
 Knowledge of your Type is not necessary, but if you would like to begin the process of discovering it, you can take the online test available at www.enneagraminstitute.com.

-This workshop is designed to introduce both new and experienced participants to two powerful breath work modalities: coherence breath and Transformational Breath ®.
-We will create a safe space for participants to experience the physical, emotional, and spiritual benefits of breath work, and work with our three centers of intelligence: body, heart and mind.
+This experiential workshop is designed to introduce both new and experienced participants to a powerful modality called Healing Breath.
+The ancients have long observed the power within one’s breath to create healing and transformation in one’s life.
+Science shows how a consistent conscious connected breathing practice lowers stress, helps decrease depression and anxiety, and increases our heart rate variability.
+Over the years, The Servant Leadership School of Greensboro has been working with different breath modalities.
+Pulling from these breath practices, we are excited to introduce participants to a unique modality we have crafted.
+We will create a safe space for participants to experience the physical, emotional, and spiritual benefits of breath work.
+We believe conscious connected breathing is a beautiful tool that opens us to our three centers of intelligence (body, heart, and mind) and helps us to unbrace long held tensions in the body.
 Conscious connected breathing practices are an ancient path for creating fertile ground from which the wisdom of our heart can arise.
-This one-day, experiential workshop is limited to 14 participants.
+This half-day workshop is limited to 14 participants.

 Location: Smyth Library, Holy Trinity Episcopal Church